genesiscommunitysuccess/docs/versioned_docs/version-2022.4/01_getting-started/06_developer-training/03_training-content-day3.md

 #### Adding Testing: AlphaTradeViewTest

 Let's create an automated test that inserts and retrieves some data using the platform's automated test support components.
-We are exteding the class [AbstractDatabaseTest](/operations/testing/integration-testing/#abstractdatabasetest) to allow a proper integration testing, as well as using the [TradeView](/getting-started/developer-training/training-content-day3/#usage) we created to assert results.
-In summary the new test will:
+We are extending the class [AbstractDatabaseTest](/operations/testing/integration-testing/#abstractdatabasetest) to allow a proper integration testing, as well as using the [TradeView](/getting-started/developer-training/training-content-day3/#usage) we created to assert results.
+In summary, the new test will:
 * load the necessary data inputs from a CSV file
 * retrieve data using [Genesis Database API](/database/)

 So, first, let's do the following:
-1. Add a new test class to the *alpha-config* module (**alpha\server\jvm\alpha-config\src\test\kotlin**) called `AlphaTradeViewTest.kt`
+1. Add a new test class to the **alpha-config** module (**alpha\server\jvm\alpha-config\src\test\kotlin**) called `AlphaTradeViewTest.kt`
 2. Add TEST_DATA.csv to a data folder (**alpha\server\jvm\alpha-config\src\test\resources\data**)

 ```csv
 #INSTRUMENT
 INSTRUMENT_ID,INSTRUMENT_NAME